top of page

 There are literally people of all ages and backgrounds, some living on their own, some working, some out of work, and some suffering from an illness or disability.
 There are lots of elderly people who can’t survive off only social security.
 The formerly incarcerated and veterans are also often stuck in a vicious cycle of poverty.

-The common denominator between every person that drives up to our curbside food pickup location is, that they are in a vulnerable position in our city.
-Some are literally experiencing hunger, cutting back the size of their meals or skipping meals because there isn’t enough food.
+The common denominator between every person that drove up to our curbside food pickup location was, that they were in a vulnerable position in our city.
+Some were literally experiencing hunger, cutting back the size of their meals or skipping meals because there wasn’t enough food.

 CFP Curb-side Pick-up